GSuryaP/UE23CS352B-Project/README.md

 **Services:**
 - `ExpenseService` - Business logic for expenses (user-specific filtering)
+- `ReportService` - Business logic for generating and downloading reports
 - `UserService` - Business logic for user management and authentication

 **Controllers:**